-6.4 PlotML File Format
+7.4 PlotML File Format

 Plots can be specified as textual data in a language called PlotML, which is an XML extension.
 XML, the popular extensible markup language, provides a standard syntax and a standard way of defining the content within that syntax.
 The syntax is a subset of SGML, and is similar to HTML.
 It is intended for use on the internet.
-Plot classes can save data in this format (in fact, the Save operation always saves data in this format), and the classes in the plotml subpackage, shown in figure 6.8, can read data in this format.
-The key classes supporting this syntax are PlotBoxMLParser, which parses a subset of PlotML supported by the PlotBox class, PlotMLParser, which parses the subset of PlotML supported by the Plot class, and HistogramMLParser, which parses the subset that supports histograms.
+Plot classes can save data in this format (in fact, the Save operation always saves data in this format), and the classes in the plotml subpackage, shown in figure 7.8, can read data in this format.
+The key classes supporting this syntax are PlotBoxMLParser, which parses a subset of PlotML supported by the PlotBox class, PlotMLParser, which parses the subset of PlotML supports histogramMLParser, which parses the subset that supports histograms.

-6.4.1 Data organization
+7.4.1 Data organization